obynio/confiture/readme.md

 * rofi
 * urxvt

+# FAQ

+> Awesome vim colorscheme !
+Where did you found it ?
+I build it myself.

-# About
+# Thanks to

 Confiture, because I like jam.
-This repository, because sharing is knowledge.
+All the nice guys out there that shares their dotfiles, because sharing is knowledge.

 # Preview